cfw-guide/ios.cfw.guide/_pages/en_US/package-managers.md

 ### Installer 5

 {% capture installer %}
-Installer is another package manager that has even been around before Cydia has.
-In Installer 5, it can now be used to install packages through APT, like other package managers.
-Just like Sileo, the package manager offers an App Store-style user interface and dozens of customization options to make it how you like it.
-If you are looking for a modern package manager, but you don't prefer Sileo, this is a great choice.
+Installer is an even older package manager than Sileo, however the newest release features an updated modern design with dozens of customization options available to choose from.

+If you don't like Sileo, but still want a modern design, this is a great choice.

 URL: <code><a href="https://apptapp.me/repo/" target="_blank">https://apptapp.me/repo/</a></code>
 {% endcapture %}